RosettaCommons/documentation/rosetta_basics/resfiles.md

 10 A ALLAA NC ET1 # allow all 20 amino acids, plus noncanonical ET1
 11 A EMPTY NC R2 # disallow all 20 amino acids, allow only noncanonical R2
-15 A PIKAA ATSG NC SM1 # allow only ATSG and noncanonical SM1
-56 A EMPTY NC R2 NC T6 NC OP5 #allow only noncanonicals R2, T6, and OP5 (notice separate NC commands)
+15 A RESET PIKAA ATSG NC SM1 # allow only ATSG and noncanonical SM1 56 A EMPTY NC R2 NC T6 NC OP5 #allow only noncanonicals R2, T6, and OP5 (notice separate NC commands)
 #45 B NC E4 EMPTY #MALFORMED COMMAND: this will give you no residue types at all, resulting in NATRO behavior (EMPTY supersedes NC)
 #65 B NC F1 S2 T3 #MALFORMED COMMAND: this will crash because you need one NC command per noncanonical you want